Up to 90% off top deals

 You will also no doubt have to multitask, with lots going on at one time on your computer.
 This requires not just power, but also memory (also known as RAM).
 You may need more hard-drive space to hold that new software.
 Then if it’s something like an Adobe product you need to use, graphics cards come into the equation.
 Old monitors can be horrid on the eyes, too.

-There’s a saying, “don’t mix business with pleasure”.
+There’s a saying; “don’t mix business with pleasure.”
 That mantra is never truer than when you’re working from home.
-Do your best to define and cordon-off your workspace from your living space.
+Do your best to define and cordon-off your workspace separate from your living space.

 In times like the coronavirus pandemic, that can obviously be quite challenging.
 For example, you may have suddenly found yourself working on the kitchen bench in an apartment.
-But that’s where your distractions are, where a child can put yoghurt-covered little fingers all over your keyboard when you go to the toilet; where you must push all your paperwork to the side just so you can eat.
+But that’s where your distractions are.
+Where a child can put yogurt-covered little fingers all over your keyboard when you go to the toilet.
+Where you must push all your paperwork to the side just so you can eat.

 It might be worth considering other temporary measures.
-For example, shifting the two kids into one room so you can dedicate the other to your office, parking the car on the street and setting up in the garage, buying a small desk that fits in your bedroom.
+Shifting the two kids into one room so you can dedicate the other to your office.
+Parking the car on the street and setting up in the garage.
+Buying a small desk that fits in your bedroom.
 Be creative.

 Stop laughing; if you’re new to this work from home thing, you may be wondering how you could ever find yourself overworking.
 But when your work is always there with you – not sequestered away in a distant office – you’ll be surprised by how often you lean towards doing it.

-Suddenly you will find yourself answering emails at 9pm at night, or telling your kids, “I’ve just got to get this job done” in the middle of a Saturday.
+Suddenly you will find yourself answering emails at 9:00pm at night.
+Or telling your kids, “I’ve just got to get this job done,” in the middle of a Saturday.
 Or even just skipping or reducing your lunch break day after day.